 EDIT Mode is used to determine parameters of a preset not accessible through the front panel and to name and save presets.
 EDIT mode is entered by pressing the EDIT button.
 When this is done, a list appears that displays the different options.
-Using the +1 or -1 buttons moves the cursor to highlight a new line.
-There are four items per page, and 6 pages.
-The page number and item number are displayed in the EDIT menu.
+Using the +1 or -1 buttons moves the list items to highlight a new line.
 The Options in EDIT mode are: